pierangeloc/programs-as-data/presentation/deckset.md

 - What is the system _supposed to do_?

 ^The suggestion for this talk comes from post that appeared a few months ago on my LinkedIn timeline.
 My colleague was describing a sort of "Code archeologist problem".
 CLICK - This problem manifests itself when we have   more "Investigation requests" rather than "Bug Reports".
+This means that not even the business people are sure of what they are reporting
-CLICK - And we find ourselves int he awkward situation of aving to answer these 2 questions: What is the system doing?
+CLICK - And we find ourselves int he awkward situation of having to answer these 2 questions: What is the system doing?
 CLICK - What is the system _supposed to do_ ?
 Here are a few examples of how such requests look like: